Autism and Executive Functions

 So why is this a problem for autistic people?
 Several factors come into play — which is why I have misgivings about the term.
 On its own it doesn’t explain much, but once you recognise it’s an umbrella term, you can start to look at what’s under the umbrella.

 A big one is autistic inertia.
-Getting going, stopping, changing plans or switching tasks are all a bit like steering a large truck when you’ve got an autistic brain.
+Getting going, stopping, changing plans or switching tasks are all a bit like steering a large truck when you’ve got an autistic brain — or, as Erin Human puts it, like sending out and retracting a million tendrils of thought.

 Another factor is the enormous difficulty we have devoting attention to tasks that are not interesting to us.
 It’s hard to get across how serious this is, because of course nobody likes doing boring things.
 It’s a lot more than that, though, partly because of the previous point.
 Stopping ourselves from doing or thinking about something we’re really into is really hard at the best of times.
 Stopping in order to do something we have no interest in is much harder still.
 Getting going with things we actively dislike is genuinely a huge challenge.

 This is related to the ‘spiky profile’ of autistic people — the way we often have islands of high capability, but lots of things we struggle with.
-Our processing resources tend to be highly concentrated, and hard to redistribute.
+Our processing resources tend to be highly concentrated, and hard to redistribute (this is monotropism).
 Trying to shift them at will can be exhausting, and sometimes it’s just futile.

 Speaking of exhaustion, it’s much harder for anyone to actively redirect their attention if they’re tired, and everyday life is often very, very tiring for autistic people.
 We’re expected to navigate a sensory world not designed for us, to maintain social relations based on arcane rules that nobody ever explains and to constantly adapt to other people’s priorities.
 Often, a lifetime of dealing with these things leaves us with additional anxieties and neuroses which make life even more exhausting.
 On top of that, most autistic people have trouble getting enough sleep, at least some of the time.